 There are other symptoms to watch for as well.
-They may be caused by something other than bladder cancer, but it’s important to have them checked out by a doctor.
+They may be caused by something other than bladder cancer.
+It’s important to have them checked out by your healthcare provider.

 For females, it can be hard to know the difference between bladder cancer symptoms and urinary system problems.

 The blood can be very faint, with a pink look to it.
 Or, your urine (pee) can look bloody.